CI-Connect/tutorial-stash_http/README.md

 $ chmod 644 ~/data/public/test_directory/test_file
 ```

-## Manually Accessing Stash using HTTP
+## Manually Access Stash Using the Web

 All the contents of the public directory are made available over HTTP.
 Point your browser to  `http://stash.osgconnect.net/+username` to view the files and directory that you just made available in the previous section.
 You can also use `wget` to retrieve the files, e.g:
 ```